rodrigoalvesvieira/old-blog/_posts/2012-06-06-company-engage-open-source.md

 ## Technical Growth

 One of the most compelling reasons to give back to Open Source is that **it makes you learn to code better*.
-Reading the Ruby on Rails (1) source code makes me learn a lot about Metaprogramming.
-Learning the inner gears of jQuery (2) will surely help a front-end developer leverage his capabilities of dealing with the DOM and Event Driven Development, and there's no better way to learn to code something than getting your hands dirty with it.
+Reading the Ruby on Rails <a href="#foot-link-1">(1)</a> source code makes me learn a lot about Metaprogramming.
+Learning the inner gears of jQuery <a href="#foot-link-2">(2)</a> will surely help a front-end developer leverage his capabilities of dealing with the DOM and Event Driven Development, and there's no better way to learn to code something than getting your hands dirty with it.

 ## Visibility & Reputation Growth